Edit

 The Azure Arc resource bridge establishes line of sight between the on-premises vCenter server and Azure.
 The components of the resource bridge make it possible to bring the goodness of Azure to your on-premises vCenter managed virtual machines.

-• Securely maintain the .yaml and kubeconfig files: After the successful deployment of the Azure Arc resource bridge, three configuration files are created: \<resource-bridge-name\>-resource.yaml, \<resource-bridge-name\>-appliance.yaml and \<resource-bridge-name\>-infra.yaml.
+• Securely maintain the .yaml and kubeconfig files: After you successfully deploy the Azure Arc resource bridge, the deployment process creates three configuration files: \<resource-bridge-name\>-resource.yaml, \<resource-bridge-name\>-appliance.yaml, and \<resource-bridge-name\>-infra.yaml.
 The resource bridge VM hosts a management Kubernetes cluster.
-By default, a kubeconfig file, which is used to maintain the resource bridge VM, is generated in the current CLI directory during the resource bridge deployment process.
-It's mandatory to securely store and maintain these files since they're required for the management and upgrade of the resource bridge.
+By default, the deployment process generates a kubeconfig file in the current CLI directory.
+Use this file to maintain the resource bridge VM.
+Securely store and maintain these files because you need them to manage and upgrade the resource bridge.

 • Resource bridge lock: Considering the critical nature of the resource bridge, you, as an administrator, can lock the Azure resource of the resource bridge to protect it from accidental deletion and hence preventing loss of connectivity to vCenter server from Azure.
 To place a resource lock on your resource bridge, navigate to its Azure resource and select Locks under the Settings blade.
 You can add a Delete lock from here, which prevents self-service users from accidentally deleting the resource bridge.

-• Resource bridge health alert: The Azure Arc resource bridge needs to be maintained online and healthy with a Running status to ensure the continuous functioning of the Azure Arc enabled VMware vSphere offering.
-The resource bridge can periodically get into an offline status due to rotation of credentials as part of your regular security practices or any change in the network.
-To be notified of any unintended downtime of the resource bridge, you can set up health alerts on the Azure resource of your resource bridge by following these steps:
+• Resource bridge health alert: Maintain the Azure Arc resource bridge online and healthy with a Running status to ensure the continuous functioning of the Azure Arc enabled VMware vSphere offering.
+The resource bridge can periodically go into an offline status due to rotation of credentials as part of your regular security practices or any change in the network.
+To be notified of any unintended downtime of the resource bridge, set up health alerts on the Azure resource of your resource bridge by following these steps:

 1. Sign in to the Azure portal, search and navigate to Service Health